Most families book flights at exactly the wrong time.

 What is the best day to book family flights?

 Tuesday is consistently the best day to book family flights.
-Airlines release discounted fares on Monday nights to fill unsold seats, and those deals go live on Tuesday morning.
-For families booking four seats, a 10 to 25% saving on each ticket adds up fast.
-Search on Tuesday morning in incognito mode for the best results.
+Airlines release discounted fares on Monday nights to fill unsold seats, and those lower prices go live on booking platforms by Tuesday morning.
+For a family of four, a 10 to 25 percent saving per ticket can add up to $160 to $800 saved on a single booking.
+Search on Tuesday morning before 9 am Eastern Time in incognito mode for the best results.
+Sunday and Friday are the most expensive days to book.

 How far in advance should I book flights for a family of four?

-For domestic family travel, book 6 to 10 weeks out.
+For domestic family travel, book 6 to 10 weeks before departure.
 For international flights, the sweet spot is 2 to 6 months ahead.
-Booking too early means paying full price before airlines discount.
-Booking too late means limited seat availability for four people together on the same flight.
+Booking too early means paying full price before airlines release their discounted inventory.
+Booking too late means limited seat availability for four passengers together on the same flight.
+For summer travel specifically, book in January or February when prices are lowest and availability is widest.

 What time of day is cheapest to book family flights?